nafeesahbari/Final-Project-Java/README.md

 - Create presentation slides about experience with OOP & Spring/Spring Boot in the last 2 weeks.
 - In the slides: Include a project that used the 2nd language (what we learnt in these 2 weeks).
 - Maybe some command-line input/output or if front-end, some UI input/output to justify learning progress.
-- ✅ Booking System ✅
+- ✅ Concert Booking System ✅
   - Use Java OOP and/or Spring Boot
-  - For services music concert dates.
+  - For services of music concert dates.
 Implement user registration, booking creation, and payment processing using Spring Boot.

 ## Step 1: Set Up Development Environment
 - Install JDK compatible with Spring Boot.